-Facility Asset Management

-Facilities Reinvestment: A Better Case for Deferred Maintenance by Jay Oschrin

-Then it comes to talking with the people in your organization who hold the purse strings, it pays to choose your words carefully.
-As facilities managers, we have all grown comfortable using the term deferred maintenance to refer to maintenance. repair, or replacement work that has been put off for one reason or another.
+January/February 2003 Facilities Manager Facility Asset Management Facilities Reinvestment: A Better Case for Deferred Maintenance hen it comes to talking with the people in your organization who hold the purse strings, it pays to choose your words carefully.
+As facilities managers, we have all grown comfortable using the term deferred maintenance to refer to maintenance, repair, or replacement work that has been put off for one reason or another.
 But when we use the term in our presentations to governing boards and state organizations, we rarely get the reaction we hope for.
-We may receive some additional funding, but it is almost never enough to relieve usof our maintenance deficit-or save us from making the same pitch the
+We may receive some additional funding, but it is almost never enough to relieve us of our maintenance deficit-or save us from making the same pitch the next year.
 I have been thinking about this issue for some time, and it seems to me that one of the problems is the term deferred maintenance itself.
-If you remember the scene in Gool Hand Luke, you will understand the problem.
+If you remember the scene in Cool Hand Luke, you will understand the problem.
 "What we have here is a failure to communicate."
 Think about your presentation from the point of view of administrators or board members.
 While we are running through our list of deferred maintenance priorities, they hear us saying, "We know what needs to be done, but you have been too cheap to let us do our job properly.
 Because you have failed us in the past, we are saddled with this problem today."
-In other words, you have inadvertently made your listeners feel defensive, hardly a sound basis for cooperation.
+In other words, you have inadvertently made your listeners feel defensive, hardly a sound basis for cooperation. by Jay Oschrin